darkrenaissance/darkfi/doc/src/learn/dchat/local-deployment/creating-and-running.md

 We will next create a Dchat struct that will store all the data required by dchat.
 For now, it will just hold a pointer to the p2p network.

-To accesss this we will need to add net to our imports, like so:

 ```
 use darkfi::net;